Maximum Recovery-MINIMUM TIMe™

 Why choose Blumenshine Law Group for my shoulder injury case?

 We’ve represented shoulder and rotator cuff injury victims across Illinois, securing millions in settlements and verdicts.
 We understand shoulder anatomy, surgical procedures, and long-term prognosis.
-Insurance companies know we’re prepared to go to trial, which motivates better settlement offers.
-We handle cases on a contingency basis; you pay no attorney fees unless we win.
+Insurance companies know we’re prepared to go to trial, which motivates them to make better settlement offers.
+We handle cases on a contingency basis; you pay no fees unless we win.
 You receive personalized service with direct attorney access.
 We work with orthopedic surgeons and medical experts who provide credible testimony.
 As Chicago-based attorneys, we know Cook County courts, judges, and juries.
-Call (312) 766-1000 for a free consultation.

 What damages can I recover for my shoulder injury?